 Other Disease and Health Risks

 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses, public places and events, including those frequented by tourists, and transportation systems.

 In 2017, an attack occurred in Turku in an area frequented by tourists.

 Low risk of violent crime (sexual assault) exists in large cities.

-Risk of petty crime exists throughout the country, especially during the tourist season, on or near public transportation (particularly Helsinki's Central railway station), and in areas frequented by tourists.
+Moderate risk of petty crime exists throughout the country (especially from April to September), on or near public transportation (particularly Helsinki's Central railway station), and in areas frequented by tourists.

 U.S. Federal Aviation Administration has determined that the civil aviation authority of this country oversees its air carriers in accordance with minimum international safety standards.

 Winter storms occur throughout the country, including in Helsinki and other major cities.